AliAhmedEissa/Ecmmerce-BackEnd/README.md

 # Ecommerce Project
-The Facebook Project is a full-stack social media application built with Node.js, Express.js, React, and MongoDB.
+The Facebook Project is a BackEnd social media application built with Node.js, Express.js, and MongoDB.
 It aims to provide a comprehensive platform for users to connect, share content, and communicate with friends and family.

 ## Features